 Today, there are still a slew of digital audio players that eschew iTunes yet are still so easy to use because of the USB cable plus the fact that computer OSes had become so much better —just drag and drop your audio files!

 So, the Rio 500 has a USB interface and I have the original USB cable, so transferring a few MP3s using the latest versions of Windows, Mac OS, Linux or even Chrome should be easy, right?

 The trouble with goodbye is hello.
 Or, should that be, “hello again”?

 The trouble with trying to use old technologies using modern tools are the accompanying hassles that naturally comes with them.

 No, the Rio 500 won’t simply come up as just another USB device after I connected the unique USB cable on any one of my latest computers.

-It only worked -transferred a few more MP3s- after I was able to get hold of an ancient Dell Latitude (with an ancient Pentium 233 MMX CPU) laptop -luckily, with a solitary USB port- that operated under Windows ME (Millennium Edition).
+It only worked -transferred a few more MP3s- after I was able to get hold of an ancient Dell Latitude (with a vintage Pentium 233 MMX CPU) laptop -luckily, with a solitary USB port– that operated under Windows ME (Millennium Edition).

 Today, most portable gadgets are designed for ‘planned obsolescence‘ and that is why it’s always nice and fun to rediscover technologies of yesteryears.

 While my 6th-generation iPod nano -released 2010-had been out of service for almost 3 years now after the tiny built-in lithium ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon, this 20 year old music player still works.